Liquid syntax

 For example, you might need to check if a particular number is bigger than another number, or check to see if something has been filled in.

-Mathematical operations are performed using Liquid filters, rather than operators.
+Mathematical operations are performed using , rather than operators.

 Main operators